-10. Use of hospital based landing pads
+10. Use of hospital based landing sites

 - a.
-EMS shall be permitted to utilize hospital based landing pads in cases where it is more practical and safer to do so verses a field based landing zone created on or near the site of an incident. - b.
-EMS agencies shall develop an MOU with the facility prior to utilizing the facilities landing pad for field operations. - c.
-The hospital shall be contacted prior to use and permission given by the facility to utilize the hospital based landing pad. - d.
-EMS is not required to enter the Emergency Room when simply utilizing the landing site for EMS field operations.
-This is subject the following: - 1.
-Medcom has been contacted and given a detailed patient assessment - Patient has been determined stable for continued transport as evidenced by: - An easily maintained, patent airway with or without an advanced airway adjunct - Vascular access via IV or IO - A perfusing cardiac rhythm
+EMS shall be permitted to utilize hospital based landing sites in cases where it is more practical and safer to do so verses a field based landing site created at or near an incident scene. - b.
+EMS shall develop an MOU with the facility prior to utilizing section 10 of this protocol. - c.
+The hospital shall be contacted prior to use and permission granted by the facility to utilize the hospital based landing site.
+This shall assure that the landing site is clear and there are no other inbound flights due to arrive. - d.
+EMS shall not be required to enter the emergency room when simply utilizing the landing site for EMS field operations subject to the following: - Medical Command has been contacted and given a detailed patient assessment - The Hospital has been contacted and permission granted to utilize the facility